What is fractional laser?

 - For epidermal melasma, typically we recommend 2-3 treatments

 - For rejuvenation, patients can typically be satisfied after between 1 and 5 treatments.

 The important thing to consider when having fractional laser, is that fractional laser, by definition, is not covering the full surface area of the skin, so the results are limited by that fact, hence the fact that multiple treatments will be required.
 My most typical coverage when we’re using fractional laser on the face is 11%.
-Which means that I am only ablating 11% of the patient’s skin, so there is really only potential for around 11% improvement at best.
+Which means that we are only ablating 11% of the patient’s skin, so there is really only potential for around 11% improvement at best.